About ROSC

 In all of the work ROSC does, we first and foremost prioritize relationship building and human connection.
 We are not only wanting to dismantle oppressive systems, we are wanting to replace them with systems that nurture, create joy and laughter, and that hold people as whole human beings.
 We believe community building is just as important as strategic planning because without strong, vibrant, trusting communities who can rely on each other, what have we got?

-ROSC Staff
+ROSC Staff & Board

 Sass Borodkin, Executive Director